Kiberchaika/hotjuice/README.md

 		MURKA_OF
 		MURKA_OFFSCREEN

-- Set "Run script" in “Build Phases” tab after "link" setting with and change `COMPANY_NAME` to your name:
+- Set "Run script" in “Build Phases” tab after "link" setting with and change `COMPANY_NAME` with your name:

 		COMPANY_NAME="MyCompany"